ramonarellano/kitchen-epaper-display/README.md

 ### Serial Communication

-- The firmware communicates with an ESP32 over UART0 (GPIO 0/1 at 115200 baud).
+- **UART1 (GPIO 4/5):** Handshake and image transfer with ESP32 at 115200 baud.
-- USB serial is also available for logging and debugging.
+- **USB serial:** Available for logging and debugging.

+### LED Status Reference

+- **Slow blink:** Last handshake or image transfer was successful.
+- **Fast blink:** Last handshake or image transfer failed.
+- **Solid ON:** Image transfer in progress.

 ### Notes

 - If you do not see your board as a serial device after flashing, ensure you have pressed the **RUN** button after copying the UF2 file.
 - The image display function is a placeholder and should be implemented to match your image format and display requirements.
+- The firmware will keep retrying the handshake with the ESP32 until it succeeds, even after displaying the fallback image.

 ---